manmohanp/manmohanp.github.io/_posts/2019-03-25-Deep-Learning-Real-Time-object-detection-with-YOLO and OpenCV.md

 We will use OpenCV for this, especially DNN, Yolov3, [Darknet](https://pjreddie.com/darknet/).
 And since we are going to Python OpenCV provides a good port for Darknet.

-I am using Python3 though have earlier have used OpenCV with Python2 versions.
+I am using Python3 though have earlier have used OpenCV with Python2 versions as well and it just works fine.

 ## Preparation/Setup

-### OpenCV
+### Install OpenCV

 Good intro to OpenCV there on https://docs.opencv.org/master/d9/df8/tutorial_root.html